tristanlabelle/swift-winrt/Docs/Projection Design.md

 }
 ```

-### No inheritance between projection types
+### No inheritance between binding types
-`IInspectableProjection` does not inherit from `IUnknownProjection`, they are both leaf types.
-However, `IInspectableProtocol` does require `IUnknownProjection`.
+`IInspectableBinding` does not inherit from `IUnknownBinding`, they are both leaf types.
+However, `IInspectableProtocol` does require `IUnknownBinding`.

-**Rationale**: Inheritance between projection types would make it impossible to conform to `COMProjection` differently between a base and derived projection class (conformance cannot be overriden), and it does not correctly express the COM ABI.
+**Rationale**: Inheritance between binding types would make it impossible to conform to `COMBinding` differently between a base and derived binding class (conformance cannot be overriden), and it does not correctly express the COM ABI.

 ### IFoo and IFooProtocol naming
 Swift protocols generated for COM/WinRT interfaces have a "Protocol" suffix.
 The unsuffixed interface name is used for its existential typealias.